5 Common Myths About Metabolism, and the Truth Behind Them

 Focusing on your protein intake is better than simple carbs for sustained energy throughout your workout.
 Branched-chain amino acids (BCAAs) specifically, can be great fuel for a cardio workout.
 BCAAs can actually delay muscle glycogen depletion, stretching stored glucose out a little longer [2].

-Of course, getting balanced amino acids from high-protein food sources is a great option, but amino acid supplements are also a smart choice.
+Of course, getting balanced amino acids from high-protein food sources is a great option.
+But amino acid supplements are also a smart choice.
 Amino acid blends like BAM® Energy Powder can provide all of the BCAAs you need to support your workout without filling you up like a meal.

 MYTH #2 – Sleep can boost your metabolism